alexanderkell/alexanderkell_old.github.io/index.md

 I am a Research Associate at Imperial College London in the Department of Chemical Engineering.
 I am primarily interested in the modelling of future of energy systems.

-I have an MEng in electrical and electronic engineering and PhD in computer science from University College London and Newcastle University respectively.
+I have an MEng in Electrical and Electronic Engineering and PhD in Computer Science from University College London and Newcastle University respectively.

 ### Markdown